- Severe cramps with periods

 - Abnormal bleeding

 Many women will experience menstrual problems sometime in their lives.
 Often a change in the usual menstrual pattern can be a symptom of an underlying medical concern.
 This brochure will briefly outline the most common menstrual problems and discuss when medical treatments may be needed.
-Your health care provider would be glad to answer any questions you have.
+Your health care provider will be glad to answer any questions you have.
 You can use the calendar in this brochure to help track your menstrual cycles or an app such as iperiod, period tracker or period diary.

 Severe cramps with periods—Dysmenorrhea

 Menstrual cramping and painful periods are common problems for women, but they can be severe enough to interfere with normal daily living.
 Cramping may also be accompanied by headache, nausea and vomiting, diarrhea, dizziness, leg and back pain and fatigue.
 Most dysmenorrhea is caused by substances produced in the uterus called prostaglandins.
 Prostaglandins cause contractions of the uterus which produce a cramping sensation.
 Occasionally, menstrual cramps are caused by other medical problems such as fibroids, endometriosis (overgrowth of uterine lining) or infection.
 Birth control pills may reduce menstrual cramps and shorten the length of your period.
 Ibuprofen prevents the production of prostaglandins.
 It can prevent cramps if you start taking it a day or two before your cramps start and continue through your period.
-Painful periods should not make your life miserable
+Painful periods should not make your life miserable.

 Infrequent Menstrual Periods-Oligomenorrhea